automationhacks/automationhacks.github.io/_posts/2020-12-25-python-api-automation-framework-part5-working-with-json.md

 [JSON](https://en.wikipedia.org/wiki/JSON),
 [HTTP](https://commons.wikimedia.org/wiki/File:HTTP_logo.svg)

-This is fourth post in a series on how to build an API framework using python.
+This is fifth post in a series on how to build an API framework using python.

 You can read previous parts below: